donkeyclip/motorcortex-anime/README.md

 ```

 ## MotionPath
-The MotioPath Incident implements the motion path capability of anime.js library as Incident.
+The MotioPath Incident implements the motion path capability of anime.js library.
 This feature allows motion of any element on any given (svg) path.
 ### Create a MotionPath animation Incident and place it anywhere in your Clip
 The syntax is simple: